comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - **Append AI Message to post**: Append a custom string with {TYPE} and {REASON} formatting tags for AI response to the original post or topic after the edit
 - **Content Cleanup**: Automatically handles unapproved content removal when users are unmuted
 - **Scheduled Maintenance**: Daily cleanup of expired mutes and orphaned records
-- **Metrics**: Know how many posts resulted muting, how many muted users were prevented, the flag types, up to 1 year.
+- **Metrics And Analytics**: Know how many posts resulted muting, how many muted users were prevented, the flag types, up to 1 year, robust charts and graphs in premium to analyze forum or individual users by grouping
 - **Notifications**: Short-code for notification to user about the moderation and mute status

-## Premium (unreleased, in development)
+## Premium (coming soon)
 **Premium**: Has an automatically updating premium version available for purchase that includes:
    - **Essential "Moderator" usergroup members' control panel** short-code.
-Improved moderation control page for your human moderators to manage admin page actions such as view muted users, un-mute muted users, view the triggering posts and approve or delete.
+Improved moderation control page for your human moderators to manage admin page actions such as view muted users, bulk actions to unmute users, view the triggering posts and approve or delete, search by username or ID.
-   - **Easy Prompt panel** to help you create llm prompts with organized structure
+   - **Easy Prompt panel** to help you create llm prompts with organized structure, quickly, and with less effort
    - **Forum flood control and user post limit** to stop excessive user posting resulting in excessive AI use
-   - **Premium Metrics** utilizing the robust pre-existing WordPress plugins to create charts and graphs, up to 5 years retention since base plugin activation
+   - **Premium Metrics** utilizing robust charts and graphs, up to 5 years retention since base plugin activation

    **Purchase the premium**: The purchase for the premium features will be available soon (after I finish development).
 Your purchase is greatly appreciated because it supports me and my work.